-Trace and access is a common feature on home insurance policies – buildings insurance in particular – and covers the cost of finding the source of a leak and exposing it to allow for repair.
+Trace and access is a common feature on home insurance policies like buildings insurance.
+It covers the cost of finding the source of a leak and exposing it so it can be repaired.

-Read on to discover what trace and access covers and what to do if you have a leak.
+Read on to learn more about what trace and access covers and what to do if you have a leak.

 What does trace and access cover?